 Beyond Killing: Gender, Genocide, and Obligations Under International Law

-The Global Justice Center has released the first comprehensive legal analysis of the gender-based crimes of genocide in a report titled Beyond Killing: Gender, Genocide, and Obligations Under International Law.
+The Global Justice Center has released the first comprehensive legal analysis of the gender-based crime of genocide in a report titled Beyond Killing: Gender, Genocide, and Obligations Under International Law.
 The report highlights the central role that gender plays in the planning and commission of genocide and the role it must therefore play in efforts to prevent and punish the crime.

 Men and boys and women and girls experience genocide differently based on societal understandings of their prescribed roles.
 In particular, the report’s authors note, the non-killing crimes of genocide* disproportionately impact women and girls, but have often been viewed as being outside the realm of genocide.